 Residents and businesses using the Salamander Bay Waste Transfer Station expect quality customer service and reasonable fees.
 In addition to this they expect a facility that is clean and organised to allow easy access to services.
-Council's 2016 Customer Satisfaction Survey showed an aggregated satisfaction score of 81.7% for waste services.
+Council's 2018 Customer Satisfaction Survey showed an aggregated satisfaction score of 87.38% for waste for access to waste facilities and 94.58% for garbage collection services.
 This shows that the community is generally satisfied with the current number of services and level of service provided at the Salamander Bay Waste Transfer Station.